-The history of Muturajawela believes to be going back to several centuries from the modern time.
+The history of Muturajawela believes to be going back to several centuries from modern time.
 It had been a thriving rice field in the western part of the country.
 According to the historical information, Muthurajawela had been the main source of rice for the people of the Kotte kingdom.
-During the kingdom of Kelaniya there had been a mangrove forest in Muthurajawela.
+During the kingdom of Kelaniya, there had been a mangrove forest in Muthurajawela.

 The name, Muthurajawela itself is derived from one particular rice variety cultivated in Muthurajawela.
 Muthurajawela, the word can be divided into three parts Muthu =pearl, raja=King and wela= rice field, denoting “the field, where a variety of rice, looks like mutu (pearl) cultivated for the king”.